Erika Hayasaki

 Screenwriters want to know the answers to such questions too, when they are crafting fictional characters.

 “To get inside a character we must question all aspects of their 24-hour day,” writes Robert McKee in Story: Style, Structure, Substance, and the Principles of Screenwriting.
 “How do my characters make a living?
 How do my characters play?
 Pray?
 Make love?
 What are the politics of their world?
 The hierarchies within my characters’ lives?
 What are the rituals of their world?
 How do characters eat?
 What are the values in their world?
 What do my characters see as good or evil?
 Right or wrong?
 What do my characters believe is worth living for?
-What do they believe is foolish to purse?
+What do they believe is foolish to pursue?
 What would they give their lives for?
 What are my characters’ biographies?
 From the day they were born, how has life shaped them?
 What is the backstory?”

 Screenwriters can make it all up.
 Novelists can too.
 We can’t.
 Journalists have got to put in the time.
 Ask the right questions.
 Shut up and listen.